 Metering and Standby WAN Links

-NetScaler SD-WAN supports enabling metered links, which can be configured such that user traffic is only transmitted on a specific Internet WAN Link when all other available WAN Links are disabled.
+Citrix SD-WAN supports enabling metered links, which can be configured such that user traffic is only transmitted on a specific Internet WAN Link when all other available WAN Links are disabled.

 Metered links conserve bandwidth on links that are billed based on usage.
 With the metered links you can configure the links as the Last Resort link, which disallows the usage of the link until all other non-metered links are down or degraded.
-Set Last Resort is typically enabled when there are three WAN Links to a site (i.e. MPLS, Broadband Internet, 4G/LTE) and one of the WAN links is 4G/LTE and may be too costly for a business to allow usage unless it is absolutely necessary.
+Set Last Resort is typically enabled when there are three WAN Links to a site (that is, MPLS, Broadband Internet, 4G/LTE) and one of the WAN links is 4G/LTE and might be too costly for a business to allow usage unless it is necessary.
 Metering is not enabled by default and can be enabled on a WAN link of any access type (Public Internet / Private MPLS / Private Intranet).
 If metering is enabled, you can optionally configure the following:

-- billing frequency (weekly/monthly)
+- Billing Cycle (weekly/monthly)

 With a local metered link, the dashboard of an appliance shows a WAN Link Metering table at the bottom with metering information.

 Bandwidth usage on a local metered link is tracked against the configured data cap.
 When the usage exceeds 50%, 75% or 90% of the configured data cap, the appliance generates an event to alert the user and a warning banner is displayed across the top of the dashboard of the appliance.
 This usage alert event can also be viewed in SD-WAN center.
 A metered path can be formed with 1 or 2 metered links.
-If a path is formed between 2 metered links, the active heartbeat interval used on the metered path is the larger of the two configured active heartbeat intervals on the links.
+If a path is formed between two metered links, the active heartbeat interval used on the metered path is the larger of the two configured active heartbeat intervals on the links.

 A metered path is a non-standby path and is always eligible for user traffic.
-When there is at least 1 non-metered path that is in GOOD state, a metered path carries reduced amount of control traffic and is avoided when the forwarding plane searches for a path for a duplicate packet.
+When there is at least one non-metered path that is in GOOD state, a metered path carries reduced amount of control traffic and is avoided when the forwarding plane searches for a path for a duplicate packet.

 The standby mode of a WAN link is disabled by default.
-To enable standby mode, you must specify in which one of the following two modes the standby link operates:
+To enable standby mode, you must specify in which one of the following two modes the standby link operates

 When the available bandwidth in the virtual path is not greater than the configured on-demand bandwidth limit AND there is sufficient usage.
-Sufficient usage is currently defined as more than 95% (ON_DEMAND_USAGE_THRESHOLD_PCT) of the current available bandwidth, or the difference between current available bandwidth and current usage is less than 250 kbps (ON_DEMAND_THRESHOLD_GAP_KBPS) both parameters can be changed using t2_variables when all the non-standby paths are dead or disabled.
+Sufficient usage is defined as more than 95% (ON_DEMAND_USAGE_THRESHOLD_PCT) of the current available bandwidth, or the difference between current available bandwidth and current usage is less than 250 kbps (ON_DEMAND_THRESHOLD_GAP_KBPS) both parameters can be changed using t2_variables when all the non-standby paths are dead or disabled.